Lexington Avenue/59th Street station: Broadway Line station

-This station opened on September 1, 1919 as the new terminal of the Broadway Line with an extension of the line from 57th Street–Seventh Avenue station.
+A. W. King received a $126,000 contract in December 1918 to install finishes at the Lexington Avenue and Fifth Avenue stations on the Broadway Line.
+The station opened on September 1, 1919, as the new terminal of the Broadway Line with an extension of the line from 57th Street–Seventh Avenue.
+Service originally operated southward to Whitehall Street at the southern end of Manhattan.
 This station ceased to be the line's terminal with the extension of the line to Queensboro Plaza through the 60th Street Tunnel on August 1, 1920.
+An entrance leading from the BMT station to the Bloomingdale's store opened on the same day that the line was extended to Queens.
+This entrance measured 60 ft deep and had five display windows.